joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 ## Task 2 Completing `DaysCompleted` component :rocket:

-- [I have started the histogram component for you](https://github.com/joeappleton18/web-dev-industry-practical/blob/master/src/Components/Histogram.js) - complete it!
+- I have started the histogram component for you (`/Components/Histogram.js`) - complete it!
 Data should feed into `DaysCompleted` first.
 - Finally, create the progress bar.
 To do this you will need to create and use a new component called `ProgressBar`

 - This part of our application should meet the following user stories: